kishorekrrish/SoCalledBlogger/_posts/2021-04-03-migrate-files.markdown

 ![ Attachments ]({{ site.baseurl }}/assets/images/attachments/attachments-noext.png)

-If you want to see the actual file with the proper extension you can refer to [Rename Attachments with Proper Extension](https://www.salesforcelwc.in/rename-attachments).
+If you want to see the actual file with the proper extension you can refer to [Rename Attachments with Proper Extension](https://www.salesforcelwc.in/rename-attachments)<i class="fas fa-external-link-alt"></i>.
 Move all attachments into one folder.

 ![Exported Files]({{ site.baseurl }}/assets/images/attachments/exported-files.png)